Labor and Delivery CNA Jobs Overview

 - State Registered Nursing Assistant (SRNA): Kentucky

-Make sure your CNA resume and cover letter are current and written in a way that highlights how your skills, experience, and interests make you an ideal candidate for the L&D unit.
+Make sure your CNA resume and cover letter are current and written in a way that highlights how your relevant skills, experience, and interests make you an ideal candidate for the L&D unit.
 Since nursing professionals working in labor and delivery are among the happiest, it should come as no surprise that jobs for nursing assistants in this speciality are particularly competitive.
-Make sure you convey your genuine interest in the L&D specialty in your cover letter.
+Make sure your cover letter conveys your genuine interest in L&D.

-The national average pay for CNAs is $39,610 annually or $19.04 hourly, but actual pay will vary by state, how much experience you have, education, and even by type of facility.
-For instance, CNAs working in general medical and surgical hospitals (where L&D units typically are located) may be paid an annual salary of $40,840 in the U.S., compared to $35,640 for home health care CNAs at the low end of the pay spectrum.
-These areas have some of the highest salaries for nursing assistants:
+The national average pay for CNAs is $41,270 annually or $19.84 hourly, but actual pay will vary by state, how much experience you have, education, and even by type of facility.
+For instance, CNAs working in general medical and surgical hospitals (where L&D units typically are located) are paid an annual average salary of $42,120 in the U.S., compared to $38,440 for CNAs in skilled nursing facilities.
+These states have some of the highest salaries for nursing assistants:

 Many facilities, particularly those who hire CNAs as W2 employees rather than as contractors, also offer a wide range of benefits such as health coverage, vision and dental insurance, paid time off, and retirement plans.
 Perks sometimes include free company merch, catered lunches, or employee wellness programs.

-Jump-start Your Career as an L&D CNA Today
+Jump-start Your Career in L&D CNA Jobs Today

 Whether you’re specifically searching for labor and delivery CNA jobs or casting a wider net, IntelyCare’s job board can connect you with great opportunities throughout the U.S. Search for CNA openings near you and take the next step in your career.